 Received a scrutiny notice under Section 143(2)?
 Here’s what you need to do

-Many people are receiving scrutiny notices under Section 143(2) of the income tax act for AY 2024-25.
+Around 1.75 lakhs people have received scrutiny notices for AY 2024-25 under Section 143(2) of the income tax act.
 If you’ve gotten one, don’t panic.
 It’s part of the Income Tax Department’s routine process to verify the details you have provided in your Income Tax Return (ITR).

 Subject: Intimation under Section 143(2) of the Income Tax Act, 1961